 Epsilon-delta proofs are introduced in the early chapters (and there are many more, and more-sophisticated ones, in the later chapters).

 There are many basic induction proofs (and a few harder ones).
 "If a+b is divisible by 3, then a(10n)+b is divisible by 3."

 There are many existence proofs.

 Contents.
-Chapter 1: Preview of proofs, sets, logic (including truth tables) with emphasis on the key logical equivalences used in proofs.
+Chapter 1: Preview of proofs (here is Section 1.1), sets, logic (including truth tables) with emphasis on the key logical equivalences used in proofs.

-Chapter 2: Uses of variables, generalizations, existence statements, negations, how to read theorems and definitions, how the forms of statements can be rearranged, and how to work with recently-defined terms.
+Chapter 2: Uses of variables, generalizations, existence statements (Here is another sample section, Section 2.2 on "Existence Statements and Negation"), negations, how to read theorems and definitions, how the forms of statements can be rearranged, and how to work with recently-defined terms.